 Accessibility requirements and inclusive principles are integrated at the onset of the design phase to provide occupants with full control over work settings that best suits their needs.
 We all have different abilities, disabilities and personal preferences; GCworkplace standards acknowledge that and promote an inclusive, equitable and adaptive workplace.

-A Workplace Transformation Program project also features:

-Wi-Fi environment;
+• Over and above the individual workpoints, as per GCworkplace, typically, in each location, a Workplace Transformation Program project features:Wi-Fi environment;

 Audio visual equipment adapted for each workpoint;